Irsa-Shapouri/Social-media-scraper/README.md

 ```
 python Bing.py
 ```
-Then you can run the main file and wait
+Then you can run the main file.

 ```
 python main.py